awsdocs/aws-net-developer-guide/doc_source/welcome.rst

 The |sdk-net| makes it easier for Windows developers to build .NET applications that tap in to the cost-effective, scalable, and reliable AWS infrastructure services such as |S3long|, |EC2long|,
 |LAMlong|, and more.

-The |sdk-net| supports development on any platform that supports the .NET Framework 3.5 or later.

-The |sdk-net| targets .NET Standard 1.3.
-You can use it with .NET Core 1.x or .NET Core 2.0.

 AWS Tools for Windows PowerShell and PowerShell Core
 ----------------------------------------------------